 When your dog is sick, as an owner you want to do something to make them well again — and fast.
 It feels a lot better to be taking action than just watching them suffer.

 But dog ownership has taught me that sometimes the very best thing you can do to help your dog — is nothing at all.

-But instead of trying to entice them to eat something, let them to rest.
+But instead of trying to entice them to eat something, let them rest.
 Encourage them to sleep as much as possible.
 Don’t offer food for 24 hours.
-Ideally wait until 24 hours after the symptoms have stopped.
+Ideally, wait until 24 hours after the symptoms have stopped.

 This will give your dog’s body a chance to recover.
 Fasting promotes healing and can actually be incorporated into your dog’s routine even when he’s not ill.

 Something else to be aware of when it comes to dog poop — and this was a huge learning for me — is that mucus in your dog’s droppings is not always a cause for concern.
 Worst case scenario, it’s a sign of colitis or even parasites or parvovirus.
 But, as I discovered with my own dog, it can also be due to a change in food or a recent course of drugs.
 So don’t panic if this happens to you.